Tech500/Heating-System-Monitor/README.md

 ## Usage

 Once set up, the master device will detect heating system activity and send a signal to the slave device via ESP-NOW.
-The slave device will then send BME280data to the Master; which, will send lastest updated project data in the form of key and value in the String "data" to Google Apps Script web app, which logs the event to the Monthly; perpetual, Google Sheet.
+The slave device will then send BME280data to the Master; which, will send lastest updated project data in the form of key and value --in the form of a String, named "data" to Google Apps Script web app, which logs the event to the Monthly; perpetual, Google Sheet.
 You can monitor heating activity in real-time by viewing the Google Sheet.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-README.md --created by ChatGPT, edited by William Lucid, Retired Computer Specialist.
+README.md --created by ChatGPT, edited and project created by William Lucid, Retired Computer Specialist.
+Project collabation from lead Assistant, ChatGPT; with assists from Geminni, and Copilot.

 ---